Apple Music full review

 Apple Music works on iPhone, iPad and Mac, and because Google doesn't have an issue with Apple Music appearing on Android, it works on most rival phones and tablets too.
 The service is also available on the Apple Watch, HomePod, in CarPlay-compatible vehicles, and through Sonos speakers if controlled via an Apple or Android device with the Sonos Controller app, Alexa, or via AirPlay.

 Apple's service now also works with Amazon's various Alexa-powered smart speakers, such as the Echo, by using voice commands.

 What devices can stream Amazon Music?

-Amazon Prime Music and Music Unlimited work on nearly all smartphones and tablets: there's an Amazon Music app for iPhone and iPad and another for Android.
-And if you're on a Mac or PC you can download a dedicated app or use the web player.
+Amazon Prime Music and Music Unlimited work on pretty much all smartphones and tablets, with dedicated apps for iPhone and iPad and another for Android.
+If you're on a Mac or PC you can also download a desktop app or use the web player.

-Amazon Prime Music also works on a wide range of Alexa smart speakers, Fire TV, Fire tablets and other devices.
-Check out the full list here.
+As you'd expect, Amazon Prime Music works on a wide range of Alexa smart speakers, Fire TV, Fire tablets, plus there several non-Amazon devices that support the service.
+Check out the full list.